CNES/S1Tiling/docs/files.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 :Content: Pixels are in the original Sentinel-1 image geometry.
 Their
-          values contain the XYZ cartesian coordinates of the pixel.
+          values contain the XYZ Cartesian coordinates of the pixel.
           This file is produced with `our patched version
           <https://gitlab.orfeo-toolbox.org/s1-tiling/normlim_sigma0/-/merge_requests/1>`_
           of `DiapOTB SARCartesianMeanEstimation